cameronDz/simple-text-ellipsis/README.md

   const breakpoints = {
     xs: { count: 3 }, // at xs break point, displays 'This is an...'
     sm: { count: 6 }  // at sm, displays 'This is an example of using...'
   }; // will display entire text string for all other breakpoints since no
      //   count prop is specified
-  const propsObject = { gridCount, text, truncatedBy };
+  const propsObject = { breakpoints, text, truncatedBy };
   return (
       <React.Fragment>
         <SimpleEllipsis {...propsObject} />